matey-0/Reynard/librewolf.overrides/README.md

 * Minimal, annoyance free everything
 * Betterfox-based preferences
     * Smoothfox, Fastfox, Peskyfox, Securefox

-> **Note on Firefox compatibility:**
-> With my `librewolf.overrides.cfg` file, there is very little reason to actually use Firefox.
-> - However, if you really need to use Firefox for some reason, the `librewolf.overrides.cfg` file could just be renamed to `user.js`, and then installed in the typical manner: placed in your Firefox user-profile.
-> - Whilst this is possible, it is not recommended, because Reynard's `librewolf.overrides.cfg` file assumes LibreWolf's hardening is applied by default.
-LibreWolf removes all the Firefox telemetry, analytics, and also significantly hardens Firefox in numerous other ways.
-> - If you decide to adapt Reynard's `librewolf.overrides.cfg` file into a `user.js` file, I highly recommend you follow either BrainF+ck Sec's hardening guide, or the Arkenfox guide (Linked later in this guide, and in the main README).

 ## Regarding VPNs
 > VPNs don't make you anonymous, they are just an extra layer of security/privacy.
 They are mainly useful for preventing your ISP from tracking you, circumventing location or network-based censorship, and for preventing IP-address based tracking.